CONFIDENTIALITY, PRIVACY AND DATA PROTECTION

 In some cases, to handle a request, we will need to identify the data subject who filed it.
 This may entail a personal visit of the data subject to the School and provision of an ID document and (or) preparation of a written request signed personally by the personal data subject or its legal representative.

-8. How to learn about the changes in this Policy
+8. How to learn about the changes in these procedures.

-If the School makes changes to this Policy, the updated version will reflect all changes and we will notify you on them by updating the effective date of the Policy indicated on the title page.
-Without prejudice to your rights, under current legislation, we reserve the right to amend this Policy from time to time to reflect new technology, legal developments, new regulations and business practices.
+If the School makes changes to these procedures, the updated version will reflect all changes and we will notify you on them by updating the effective date of these procedures indicated on the title page.
+Without prejudice to your rights, under current legislation, we reserve the right to amend these procedures from time to time to reflect new technology, legal developments, new regulations and business practices.